homeflow/homeflow.github.io/_posts/maps/2014-01-03-branch-maps.md

 This should then populate your ``branch_map`` div with a Google style map.
 Note that we're using the ``agency.branches`` ``drop`` to access the branches belonging to an agency.
 Please note that Google maps do not have pin popups and the customisation capabilites of Leaflet maps.

-You can also use a Google tile layer over a leaflet map by adding the following config somewhere (ideally with your other config settings):
+You can also use a Google tile layer over a leaflet map by adding the following config (ideally with your other config settings):

 {% highlight html %}
 {% raw %}